 The "bh" in my name is pronounced like a "v".
 My name is the Scottish Gaelic spelling of the name "Gavin".

 I am an amateur artist, working with acrylic paint on canvas and charcoal on paper.
-I tend to focus on figurative and portrait work, trying to create pieces that have relatively simple but engaging compositions, colours and lighting.
+I tend to focus on figurative and portraits pieces that explore the internal, private, human experience.

 You can see some of my art work here.